Make buying a house in Georgia as simple as possible. Follow these 8 steps to find the right home and get a fantastic deal.

 Step 3: Find a great real estate agent in Georgia

-Your real estate agent will be your main ally during the home buying process.
+A local real estate agent will be your main ally during the home buying process.
 Aside from finding and showing you houses, they can also make recommendations for other services like lawyers, lenders, and escrow companies.
 And once you find a house, it's your realtor who will make sure you get a great deal.

 Take the time to research different agents who are experienced in your desired part of town and price range.
 Pay attention to realtors’: